-In addition to automatic mTLS between Dapr sidecars, Dapr offers mandatory mTLS between the Dapr sidecar and the Dapr system services, namely the Sentry service (Certificate Authority), Placement service (actor placement) and the Kubernetes Operator.
+In addition to automatic mTLS between Dapr sidecars, Dapr offers mandatory mTLS between the Dapr sidecar and the Dapr control plane system services, namely the Sentry service (a Certificate Authority), the Placement service (actor placement) and the Kubernetes Operator service.

 mTLS to system services in Kubernetes

 The diagram below shows secure communication between the Dapr sidecar and the Dapr Sentry (Certificate Authority), Placement (actor placement) and the Kubernetes Operator system services

 Dapr is designed for operators to manage mTLS certificate and enforce OAuth policies.

 Dapr allows operators and developers to bring in their own certificates, or instead let Dapr automatically create and persist self-signed root and issuer certificates.
 Read Setup & configure mTLS certificates for more details.

 Dapr OAuth 2.0 middleware allows you to enable OAuth authorization on Dapr endpoints for your APIs.
 Read Configure endpoint authorization with OAuth for details.
 Dapr has other middleware components that can be used for OpenID Connect and OPA Policies which you can read about for more details.